jonnlai/woolly/README.md

             5. Actions: GetObject
             6. Amazon arn: your arn from the previous page

-        * Click on add statement and then generate policy.Copy the policy
+        * Click on add statement and then generate policy.
+Copy the policy.
         * Paste the policy into the bucket policy editor.
         * Add "/*" to the end of the resource key to allow access to all resources in this bucket.
         * Navigate and Click Save changes.